 Lucharitos (119 Main St.): Newly expanded, this rollicking taco and tequila bar is named for the colorful Mexican wrestlers known as luchadores.
 Their fearsome countenances adorn the walls while terrific tacos adorn the plates.
 Filled with meat, fish, shrimp or even mushrooms, they come cradled in soft-corn tortillas and topped with salsa verde, pickled radish, chopped onion and cilantro.
 New menu items include Cuban sandwiches and pork huaraches (thick, shoe-shaped tortillas).
 More info: 631-477-6666, lucharitos.com

 Lucharitos serves traditional-style tacos -- pork, shrimp and carne asada -- with fresh cilantro, onion, radish and salsa verde on soft corn tortillas.

-Savory oats with local mushrooms, arugula, poached eggs and truffle chevre is served at Bruce & Son in Greenport.
+Avocado toast on multigrain bread, purslane, pecorino, two poached eggs and salmon served at Bruce & Son in Greenport.

 A pizza with tomato and fresh mozzarella is served at 1943 Pizza Bar in Greenport.